 CONTRACTORS – Those who carry work on behalf of the company.

 The HMRC – VAT, Corporation Tax.
 PAYE & NATIONAL INSURANCE ETC

 Potentially Customers of the company.

 UNSECURED CREDITORS – The best direction to recovering unsecured debts?

 Unsecured creditors remain down the payment tree.
-They can, however, issue reminders and issue letters of notice to recover any debt owed. when these methods fail, creditors then may resort to more severe actions:
+They can, however, issue reminders and issue letters of notice to recover any debt owed.
+When these methods fail, creditors then may resort to more severe actions:

 INSTRUCT FOR A COUNTY COURT JUDGEMENT.

-Appoint bailiffs to then secure and retrieve assets to cover the outstanding debt’s amount.
+Appoint bailiffs to secure then and retrieve assets to cover the outstanding debt’s amount.

 Instruct and forward a statutory demand to the outstanding creditor.